miko3k/hardcode/README.md

 # hardcode
 *A friendly warning: This is an alpha quality software.
 Things may break, or be already broken!*

 A java library to hardcode data into the classfiles.

 Sometimes, one need to load data *fast*.
 For instance, startup time is critical for Android applications.
 This library can help out.
-It prints out the source code, that create the data.
+It prints out the source code that creates the data.

 It's about an order of magnitude faster than java serialization, about 2-3 times as fast as [FST](https://github.com/RuedigerMoeller/fast-serialization) (TODO: an actual benchmark).
 Obviously, this is suitable only for the static data.

-Source code is handled by [JavaPoet](https://github.com/square/javapoet), output takes form of a `com.squareup.javapoet.TypeSpec` instance, that can be simply printed out or processed further.
+Source code is handled by [JavaPoet](https://github.com/square/javapoet), output takes form of a `com.squareup.javapoet.TypeSpec` that can be simply printed out or processed further.

 ## Hello world